5v1988/kanstructor/README.md

 npx setup-kanstructor demo-project
 ```

 Running the above command automatically sets up project structure, along with example files.
 [This section](#quick-start) provides the details on how the project resources are organised.
+Note that running this command also requires you to have `git` installed , if not install from [here](https://github.com/git-guides/install-git).

 In order to run the tests, the following command does the job: